ranaroussi/qtpylib/docs/source/algo.rst

     Blotter's database in order to run back-tests - which is also a good reason to keep your Blotter running for all eternity :)

-    In addition, when backtesting Futures, the Blotter will stream adjusted, continous contracts for the contracts requested, based on previously captured market data stored in the Database.
+    When backtesting Futures, the Blotter will will default to streaming adjusted, continuous contracts for the contracts requested, based on previously captured market data stored in the Database.

 - ``--backtest`` [flag] Work in Backtest mode (default: ``False``)